Terms and conditions for the supply of copies of records

 Post and packing

-We will securely package and dispatch copies by post if this option is chosen by the customer.
+The National Archives will securely package and despatch copies by post if this option is chosen by the customer.
 Postage and packing is an additional charge which covers the cost of the packing materials and postage.

 Postage is calculated according to an order’s weight, size, and destination; our postal calculator automatically chooses the cheapest rate for a customer’s order.
 A charge is also added to cover the cost of the packing materials, typically A3 envelope(s) and filler or cardboard tube(s).